 Our assessment revealed that HIV was ranked the number 4 leading cause of death among admitted patients with 1042 deaths, ahead of Cerebrovascular Accidents, Pneumonia and Septicaemia shock in 2016.

-Greater Accra also recorded the highest number of HIV positive pregnant women with 3570 cases.
+Greater Accra region also recorded the highest number of HIV positive pregnant women with 3570 cases.

-Our checks also revealed that Government’s promise to establish the HIV/AIDS Fund had not taken place as at the third-quarter of 2017.
+iWatch Africa can also confirm that the Government’s promise to establish the HIV/AIDS Fund had not taken place as at April 2018.

 Below is an info graphic report;

 Credit: Gideon Sarpong | News Content Director | iWatch Africa